 Terminate the SSH session.

-Go back to the Aviatrix Controller Console.
-Go to Firewall Network workflow, Step 7a.
-Click on the Management UI.
+Go back to the Aviatrix Controller.
+Go to this step of the Firewall Network workflow.
+Click Management UI.
 It takes you the VM-Series you just launched.

 Login with Username “admin”.
-Password is the password you set at the previous step.
+The password is the password you set at the previous step.

-Once login, click Network tab, you should see a list of ethernet interfaces.
+Once logged in, click on the Network tab and you should see a list of ethernet interfaces.
 Click ethernet1/1 and configure as the following screenshot.

-- Click Config tab in the pop up Ethernet Interface window.
+- Select the Config tab in the popup Ethernet Interface window.

-- Select default for Virtual Router at Config tab
+- Select default for Virtual Router at the Config tab.

 - Click New Zone for Security Zone to create a WAN zone.

-- Select IPV4 tab in the pop up Ethernet Interface window.
+- Select the IPV4 tab in the popup Ethernet Interface window.

-Repeat Step 4 for ethernet1/2.
+Repeat the steps in the “Configuring VM-Series ethernet1/1 with WAN Zone” section above for ethernet1/2.
 Name the new zone LAN.

 Click Commit.
 Once Commit is complete, you should see the Link State turn green at the Network page for ethernet1/2.

-In order for Aviatrix Controller to automatically update firewall instance route tables, monitor firewall instance health and manage instance failover, you need to setup API access permissions.
+In order for the Aviatrix Controller to automatically update firewall instance route tables, monitor the firewall instance health and manage instance failover, you need to set up API access permissions.